Contact Information

 B.A. in English & B.A. in Multicultural and Gender Studies: Option in Women’s Studies.
 May 2004.

-Rosa Martínez is Associate Professor of English at Sacramento State, where she specializes and teaches courses in American Literature, from Early America to 1900, in addition to Chicana/Latina/o Literature.
-She received her Ph.D. in English from UC Berkeley in Fall 2015 and, during her final year of the dissertation, joined the Literature Section at Massachusetts Institute of Technology on a predoctoral fellowship.
+Dr. Rosa Martínez earned her Ph.D. in English from University of California, Berkeley, and, during her final year of the dissertation, joined the Literature Section at Massachusetts Institute of Technology on a predoctoral fellowship.
 The following year, she remained at MIT for a postdoctoral fellowship and was invited to teach courses as well.
+She arrived at Sacramento State in Fall 2016 and is currently an Associate Professor in the English Department, where she specializes and teaches courses in American Literature, from Early America to 1900, and Chicana/Latina/o Literature.

-Arriving at Sacramento State in fall 2016, she has been at the campus ever since.
+During the 2020-2021 academic year, she received the Outstanding Teaching Award for the College of Arts & Letters.
 She teaches a range of courses including, English 180L Chicano/Chicana Literature, subtitled "The Souls of Brown Folk," English 185E Chicana/Latina Women Writers, subtitled "Sisters of the 80's," English 120A Advanced Composition, subtitled "Cervantes's Don Quixote," English 170 Literatures of Sexuality, subtitled "Brown Love: Chicana/Latina/o & Native American Short Stories," and English 198T Senior Seminar, subtitled "Melville's Moby-Dick."
-During the 2020-2021 academic year, she received the Outstanding Teaching Award for College of Arts & Letters.
-Alongside teaching, she is the Chapter Advisor for Sigma Tau Delta, the English International Society, at Sacramento State, as well as an Officer for and Member of the Chicanx/Latinx Faculty and Staff Association at the campus.
+She also teaches creative writing courses.
+Alongside teaching, she is the Co-Chair for the Bazzanella Literary Awards in the English Department, Chapter Advisor for Sigma Tau Delta the English International Society at Sacramento State, and Member of the Chicanx/Latinx Faculty and Staff Association at the campus.

 She has an article published in the Journal of American Studies, through Cambridge University Press, entitled "Ellen Craft’s ‘Spanish’ Masquerade: Racially (Mis)Reading Hispanicism in Her Cross-Dressing, Feigning Disability, and Running to Sea" (December 2023).
 Also, a chapter published in A New Companion to Herman Melville, titled "Intertexts: Melville's Cervantes" (September 2022).
+A review in Leviathan: A Journal of Melville Studies, titled "Pip's Connecticut" (March 2026).
 She was named a finalist for the Boston Review Annual Poetry Prize for her poem, "Paradise Is Burning" (October 2019), and has also been a featured poet for their celebration of Latinx and Hispanic Heritage Month (September 2022).

 Her current projects include another chapter on Herman Melville, a book manuscript that focuses on racial passing's histories and historias, tentatively titled Extravagant Passing: Disability, Race, and Spanish Masquerade in Early U.S. Literatures, and also, a creative manuscript of poetry and short stories, titled the bittersweet of it all.